 **FOR USE IN VIRTUAL & FACE-TO-FACE TRAINING SESSIONS** In this fun and challenging tabletop training activity teams are locked in a room (in theory!).
 The doors are chained shut and there are just 60 minutes to escape!
 Can teams work together under time pressure to crack the code and unlock the doors?!

 This Northgate training activity comes with a five-year licence for repeat use with up to 24 participants per training session within the licence-holding organisation.
-Please see our ten-team version for use with larger groups and please ask for a discount for use with multiple groups at a time or for trainers in multiple locations.
+Please see our ten-team version for use with larger groups.
+Also includes access to the Northgate Trainerhub (see below for details).

 12-24 (in 4 teams of 3-6 per team)